wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 🟢 - Write the bare mimimum amount of code to make your test pass

 ✅✅✅ - Refactor as many times as necessary, in small chunks, keeping your tests green.
 Commit after each refactoring.
+Your refactoring steps wont be graded, but it is strongly encouraged to spend more time on this step up front to minimize your time spent on this assignment.

 As a courtesy, try to only perform commits at each step above.
 Use the "staging" tree (using `git add`) to manage your files and changes as much as possible between these commits.
 If you end up with a lot of stray commits, look up how to do a `rebase` or `squash` with your commits.
 I may ask you to resubmit the assignment if your git history is hard to track.